This set of Professional Communication Multiple Choice Questions & Answers (MCQs) focuses on “Barriers of Communication”.

 Explanation: The statement is true.
 Both encoding and decoding of message are influenced by our emotions.
 Emotions play a very important role in our lives.

-5. In which of these problems, the actual message is lost in the jungle of information?
+5. In which of these problems, is the actual message lost in the abundance of transmitted information?

 a) Selecting perception